Indian movies depicting dementia

 Yashoda (Tamil).

-This is a short movie (24 minutes) that shows an episode where a lady with dementia wanders out in COVID times when the househelp leaves her alone and her husband is unable to come back home because of COVID lockdown.
-This short movie also includes quite a bit on diagnosis, care and other symptoms, very sensitively done.
-It has subtitles.
+This short movie (24 minutes) shows an episode where a lady with dementia wanders out in COVID times when the househelp leaves her alone and her husband is unable to return home because of COVID lockdown.
+The movie also includes quite a bit on diagnosis, care and other symptoms, very sensitively done.
 See it at YASODHA – Sripriya & Nasser’s artistic thriller tamil shortfilm Opens in new window.

 [back to top]